NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

 The STIGs tab on the right of the Collection Dashboard provides a list of every STIG that is assigned to at least one Asset in this Collection (that the User has access to).

-Double-clock a STIG, or click the Shield icon when hovering over a STIG, to access to the :ref:`Collection Review Workspace`, from which the User can review ALL the assets they have access to for the STIG selected.
+Double-click a STIG, or click the Shield icon when hovering over a STIG, to access to the :ref:`Collection Review Workspace`, from which the User can review ALL the assets they have access to for the STIG selected.

 See :ref:`Collection Review Workspace` for more info.